 There are also multiple other ways to work with me if you are not at the PhD level.

 M4R/JMC (Imperial) students

 I aim at taking one or two M4R/JMC students each year.
-If you want to work with me, please get in touch before the summer.
+If you want to work with me, please get in touch as early as possible.
 Also it is important to note that I prioritise students who took my 3rd year module Stochastic Simulation as this course contains the basics of the topics I work on.
 Therefore, consider taking this module!
 If during or after the module you decide that you are interested in doing this, please contact me and send your CV.
 It would be also great if you can send me any prior work/report/github repo etc.